markmclaren/uPortal-start-helm/README.md

 You can check the status of the deployment with:

 ```
-helm status <service-name>
+helm status <release-name>
 ```

-You can then undeploy the service using:
+You can then undeploy the release using:

 ```
-helm delete <service-name>
+helm delete <release-name>
 ```

 ### Troubleshooting